 How to use a logo grid system in your design

-01. Use relevant grid systems and geometric shapes from day one
+01. Use relevant grid systems and geometric shapes the start

-02. Don't over-rationalize your logo with 'mathematical' grids, empty metrics or imaginary geometry
+02. Don't over-rationalise your logo with 'mathematical' grids, empty metrics or imaginary geometry

-This is a great example of over rationalizing a logo design and how using 'mathematical consistency' doesn't necessarily result in a better design.
+The explanations weren't convincing to some, and the design was widely criticised, with many in the design industry questioning the supposedly 'mathematical' qualities.
+This serves as an example of how over-rationalising a logo design and using 'mathematical consistency' doesn't necessarily result in a better design.

 03. Use a grid as a guide to create a timeless logo

 When Raymond Loewy sat down to design Shell Oil's logo design, he used a logo construction grid as a guide to create an iconic design that hasn't changed much since 1971.
 Not every line of the logo matches the grid exactly, but the grid is clearly an integral part of the design that helped achieve balance and symmetry, making the logo more powerful and recognisable than previous iterations.

 We learned a lot about the fundamental concepts of art and design as well as the process behind the Shell logo in Design Basics, a great read from David A. Lauer & Stephen Pentak.